CAILA: Concept-Aware Intra-Layer Adapters for Compositional Zero-Shot Learning: Related Works

 \textbf{Compostional Zero-Shot Learning (CZSL).} Previous CZSL approaches are built with pre-trained image encoders, \eg ResNet and separate word embeddings, \eg GloVe \cite{pennington2014glove}.
 More specifically, Li \etal \cite{li2020symmetry} investigate the symmetrical property between objects and attributes, while Atzmon \etal \cite{atzmon2020causal} study the casual influence between the two.
 Moreover, Li \etal \cite{li2022siamese} construct a Siamese network with contrastive learning to learn better object/attribute prototypes.
 On the other hand, joint representations of compositions can be leveraged in multiple ways. \cite{purushwalkam2019task} utilizes joint embeddings to control gating functions for the modular network, while \cite{wei2019adversarial,yang2020learning,nan2019recognizing,nagarajan2018attributes} treat them as categorical centers in the joint latent space.
 Furthermore, some approaches \cite{misra2017red,wang2019tafe,naeem2021learning,ruis2021independent,mancini2022learning} directly take compositional embeddings as classifier weights, while OADis \cite{saini2022disentangling} disentangles attributes and objects in the visual space.

 \textbf{Parameter-Efficient Tuning. } Recent research on large scale pre-training models \cite{radford2021learning,jia2021scaling,hu2022scaling,li2021align, goenka2022fashionvlp} has achieved superior performance on various downstream tasks, compared with regular approaches.
-Though various works \cite{houlsby2019parameter,sung2022vl,karimi2021compacter} show that tuning adapters \cite{houlsby2019parameter} on the language side yields comparable results with fully fine-tuned variants, parameter-efficient tuning on image encoders are yet to be studied.
+Various works \cite{houlsby2019parameter,sung2022vl,karimi2021compacter} show that tuning adapters \cite{houlsby2019parameter} on the language side yields comparable results with fully fine-tuned variants, while Chen \etal \cite{chen2022vision} investigate the adaptation of image encoders on dense prediction tasks.
 For CZSL, a few models \cite{zhou2022learning, nayak2023learning} leverage the knowledge of CLIP through prompt tuning \cite{lester2021power} , while Gao \etal \cite{gao2021clip} attach a post-processor to CLIP for knowledge transfer.
 Though these methods show strong performance on CZSL against regular models, they treat the CLIP model as a black box and keep it completely frozen.
 In \ours, we open up the CLIP black box by integrating intra-layer adapters to both image and text encoders.